 Becoming a parent is sometimes a difficult road.
 And you may find yourself wondering how does surrogacy work?
 This is Susan here… I struggled with infertility for over 3 years before I finally got pregnant with my first baby.
 It was so incredibly difficult to hope and get let down month after month.

 So many couples face infertility and need to find other ways to build their families.
-Adoption is of course the most common approach, but surrogacy is another route to parenting that helps many people.
+Adoption is, of course, the most common approach, but gestational surrogacy is another route to parenting that helps many people.

 So today, our contributor Jenna Cyprus is sharing some insight to answer the question, how does surrogacy work?